AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/get-started-resource-scheduling.md

 ### Task and issue prerequisites

-In order to be most effective when using the resource scheduling tools in `Workfront`, ensure that tasks and issues in your system have the following criteria defined:
+In order to be most effective when using the resource scheduling tools in Workfront, ensure that tasks and issues in your system have the following criteria defined:

 <ul>
  <li>Durations</li>